FFmpeg/FFV1/ffv1.md

 | ur   | Range coded unsigned scalar Symbol coded with the method described in (#range-non-binary-values) |
 | sr   | Range coded signed scalar Symbol coded with the method described in (#range-non-binary-values)   |
 | sd   | Sample difference Symbol coded with the method described in (#coding-of-the-sample-difference)   |
-Table: Definition of pseudo-code symbols for this document. {#tablePseudoCodeSymbols}
+Table: Definition of pseudocode symbols for this document. {#tablePseudoCodeSymbols}

 The following **MUST** be provided by external means during initialization of the decoder: